alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 You should keep a copy for at least 2 years.

-You should also keep a logbook, [fill in the template](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/425368/logbook-templates.doc) or create your own document with the same information.
+You should also keep a logbook, [fill in the template](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/425368/logbook-templates.doc)(MS Word Document, 49KB) or create your own document with the same information.

 [Question for SME: Is the commercial document the same thing as a community transit declaration.
 If so, we can link to the guide rather than reproduce here.]